huciupaul/Capstone-AI-Group-2/README.md

 conda env create -f environment.yaml
 ```

-For clustering, the relevant depedencies can be found at `clustering/conda_pack.txt` and `clustering/tf_package_list.txt`.
+For clustering, the relevant depedencies can be found at `clustering/requirements_clustering.txt`.
+This can be installed by 'pip install -r /path/to/requirements_clustering.txt'

 ## Data generation